 Parental Abandonment: Of course, there's the obvious cases (Batman and all three Robins).
 Also, Catwoman, who is Terry's mother in this continuity, left him in Batman's care, feeling he would be safer with Bruce.

 Parental Favoritism: Batman is most overtly affectionate with his youngest (acknowledged) biological son Terry, is also kinder to the youngest ward Tim, tends to be exasperated with Jason's schemes, and holds Dick to very exacting standards.
 But the true unfavorite?
-Damien.
+Damian.

 SUNNY: I'd tell you to lick my balls if I still had them!